signalfx/splunk-otel-js-web/README.md

 We'd advise that you review 2 cases in particular:
 - any network operation, where a secret piece of information might be present in the URL (e.g. an authentication token); please note that we do not capture or report any data from the payload of the request (i.e. the POST body), apart from its size;
 - any user interaction (e.g. a click), where a target element might contain a secret piece of information in its `id`
+- error messages produced by your app (e.g., usage of `console.error` or strings passed to an `Error` constructor).

 To redact PII you can pass an option when initializing.